larsgrespan/Event_Processing_System/Changestream_Implementation/README.md

 In case you already executed this manual or you executed the REST Implementation manual before, a cleaning of the environment is required.

-1. Open a terminal and navigate to the <br> /ChangeStream_Implementation/Event_generation </br> directory.
+1. Open a terminal and navigate to the <b> /ChangeStream_Implementation/Event_generation </b> directory.

 2. Run following command